Melania defends ‘fundamental’ right to abortion in memoir despite Trump stance

 “Today’s decision, which is the biggest WIN for LIFE in a generation,” Trump, by then out of the White House, said at the time, saying the ruling took place “because I delivered everything as promised, including nominating and getting three highly respected and strong Constitutionalists confirmed to the United States Supreme Court”.

 The Supreme Court decision led to a wave of new abortion bans across the country.
-The procedure is now banned with few exceptions in 14 states and severly restricted in others.
+The procedure is now banned with few exceptions in 14 states and severely restricted in others.

 Since then, pregnant women across the country have faced life-threatening medical complications under the new healthcare regime.